Graduate Programs

 Italian Degree Requirements Overview

 Required courses: Students who earned the M.A. degree elsewhere must fulfill the same requirements during their first year of residence as Columbia M.A. candidates.
 Students holding the M.A. degree in Italian from Columbia take eight one-term courses of which six must be taken within the department and taken for a letter grade.
-Substitutions of courses from other departments or from the Inter-University Doctoral Consortium must be approved by the DGS or advisor.
+Substitutions of courses from other departments or from the Inter-University Doctoral Consortium must be approved by the DGS or adviser.
 PEDG GU4000.
 International Language Pedagogy, the autumn seminar (taken Pass/Fail), is required for students who, in the second year of the program, are beginning the teaching fellowship in the Italian Language Program and are responsible for teaching Elementary Italian to undergraduates.
 The seminar does not fulfill any other M.Phil. course requirement.

 Teaching requirement: Participation in the instructional activities of the department for two years.
 As a rule, in the second, and third years of study, students gain exposure to teaching through participation in the language program.
 Students who are interested in broadening their teaching apprenticeships are eligible to teach in the Core Program once they have received the M.Phil.
 Students may only apply to be a preceptor if they have or expect to have the M.Phil. by the May prior to being appointed as a preceptor, and if they are not past their sixth year of registration during the first year of the preceptorship.
 Students may not hold instructional appointments after year seven.